TharinduDR/tharindudr.github.io/index.md

 cover: false
 ---

-*ආයුබෝවන් (āyubōvan), May you live longer!!*
+I am a lecturer at the University of Wolverhampton and a member of the Research Group on Computational Linguistics (RGCL), affiliated with the Research Institute of Information and Language Processing (RIILP).

-I am a PhD Student at [Research Group in Computational Linguistics (RGCL)](http://rgcl.wlv.ac.uk/) at the [University of Wolverhampton](https://www.wlv.ac.uk/) supervised by [Prof Ruslan Mitkov](https://en.wikipedia.org/wiki/Ruslan_Mitkov) and [Prof Constantin Orasan](http://dinel.org.uk/).
-My current research focuses on using Deep Learning for the applications in translation technology.
+I hold a PhD in Computer Science from the University of Wolverhampton, which I defended in 2021.
+As a PhD student, I worked on applying deep learning-based text similarity metric for applications in translation technology under the supervision of [Prof Ruslan Mitkov](https://www.wlv.ac.uk/research/institutes-and-centres/riilp---research-institute-in-information-and-lan/research-group-of-computational-linguistics/staff-at-rgcl/professor-mitkov/) and [Prof Constantin Orasan](http://pers-www.wlv.ac.uk/~in6093/).
+For my PhD, I first worked on semantic textual similarity methods and developed open-source tools such as [STS-Transformers](https://github.com/TharinduDR/STS-Transformers).
+Then I turned to use semantic textual similarity in Translation Memories.
+Finally, I worked on utilising semantic textual similarity in Translation Quality Estimation where I developed the award-winning [TransQuest](http://tharindu.co.uk/TransQuest/) which won the WMT 2021 Shared Task on Translation Quality Estimation.

-I received my bachelor's degree from the [University of Moratuwa, Sri Lanka](http://cse.mrt.ac.lk/), specialising in Computer Science & Engineering.
-After graduation, I worked as an Associate Technical Team Lead in the R&D division of [CodeGen International](https://www.codegen.co.uk/) where I lead and managed the Machine Learning and Data Science team.
-I started my PhD in 2018.
+I have also worked on Offensive Language Identification, where I have contributed to developing new datasets such as OGDT (Offensive Greek Tweet Dataset) and MOLD (Marathi Offensive Language Dataset).
+Furthermore, I have developed tools such as [MUDES](https://github.com/TharinduDR/MUDES) to improve open-source development in offensive language detection.

-I am interested in Deep Learning Applications in Natural Language Processing.
+I am interested in machine learning applications in NLP with a particular interest in multilingual models.
+Contact me if you would like to be part of exciting projects within my areas of expertise or are interested in exploring the use of those technologies to address real-world problems.

 ## Recent News